 - Funded 3 full-time school teachers

 - Continued work on our water projects, providing safe water for remote villages

-- Provided health care to homeless persons in Longview, Texas
+- Provided health care for homeless patients in Longview, Texas

 Bringing Refuge To Guatemala

 “When he cried there were no tears.
 His mouth was parched and he lay in his mother’s arms, limp.
 When he cried, it was a quiet weak cry, not what you would expect from a nine-month-old baby boy.
 When he cried, his mother would put him to her breast to feed him, but he would soon lose interest and whimper softly, seeming to be in pain.
 When he cried, his eyes would roll back in his head.
 His head would drop back as if he didn’t have the strength to hold it up any longer.”

-For Deborah Bell, Founder and Executive Director of Refuge International, the way she viewed the world changed dramatically during her first medical mission trip to Guatemala in 2000.
+For Deborah Bell, Founder of Refuge International, the way she viewed the world changed dramatically during her first medical mission trip to Guatemala in 2000.
 As a nurse practitioner student, Deborah and her instructor Dr. Debbie Mahoney were asked to provide care for a little boy with diarrhea and fever.

 The boy was brought to the clinic by his mother and grandmother, both barefoot, dressed in the huipeles and cortas typical of the indigenous Mayans living north of Sacatepequez.
 Neither woman spoke much Spanish; rather, they communicated in Katchekel, their Mayan language, one of 26 recognized languages spoken in Guatemala.
 They had walked over four hours to get to the clinic, to seek care for the infant boy, who had been sick for two days.
 More than 1 million people living in rural Guatemala lack access to clean water and as a result suffer on-going illness and even death.